singh-man/books/crackingTheCoding/03_solutions.md

 Make your design reasonably flexible, and state any other assumptions or constraints.
 This goes for not just database design, but object-oriented design and programming in general.

-446       Cracking the Coding Interview, 6th Edition
-            15

-Solutions to Threads and  Locks
+## 15 	Solutions to Threads and  Locks

-15.1     Thread vs. Process: What's the difference between a thread and a process?
+**15.1     Thread vs. Process:** What's the difference between a thread and a process?

 SOLUTION

-pg 179
+---

 Processes and threads are related to each other but are fundamentally different.

 A process can be thought of as an instance of a program in execution.
 A process is an independent entity to which system resources (e.g., CPU time and memory) are allocated.
 Each process is executed in a separate address space, and one process cannot access the variables and data structures of another  process.
 If a process wishes to access another process' resources, inter-process communications have to be used.
 These include pipes, files, sockets, and other forms.